MAG (video game): Domination

-Multifiles

-In addition there is an option entitled Multiqueue in which the player can be queued for multiple game modes that they choose.
-This mode gives a stackable +20% bonus for each game mode the player queues for, this does not however apply if the player only queues for one game mode.

 Escalation

 Escalation (DLC) is the first mode to feature all three PMCs fighting on the same map.
 Up to 96 players, 32 per PMC can play.
 The idea of Escalation is for one team to capture two of three letters on the map A, B, or C. When two of the letters are successfully obtained and defended, the letter "D" will be unlocked.
 At this point, the team which captured the two points will have to make their way to D and defend it.
 The other letters will become locked during this time.
 The other two PMCs will attempt to secure D. If one of the attackers obtains D the other letters will be opened again and all three PMCs will have to do the same thing again in order to unlock D. Every time D is unlocked by a certain team the bar will increase for that PMC.
 The team who fills the bar the most wins the game.
 No strikes can be called in by the platoon and squad leaders.